iljaSL/tryHackMe-rooms/MrRobotCTF/README.md

 It seems like the website is having a built in terminal.
 It's not possible though to use any known unix commands inside the terminal expect the one listed under 'commands'.
 Using those commands will triger some videos.

-Let's check out the dir sturcture of the website out with dirbuster.
-Maybe we can find some usefull files as well.
+The next step would be to check out the folder sturcture of the website with dirbuster, maybe we can find some usefull files as well.
-After running dirbuster, we get some interesting files listed in the folder structure.
+After running successfully dirbuster, we get some interesting files listed inside the webstes folder structure.

 <p align="center">
     <img src="https://github.com/iljaSL/tryHackMe-rooms/blob/main/MrRobotCTF/images/Screen%20Shot%202020-10-24%20at%205.24.37%20PM.png" alt="Logo" width="1000" height="600">
 </p>

-The first obvious hint we have is that the website is set up with WordPress.
-We will come back to that later...
+It seems like wht website has been set up with WordPress.
+I will come back to that later...

 to be continued...